alberti-tu/man-in-the-middle/README.md

 cd man-in-the-middle/
 sudo ./setup.sh wlan0 10.5.0.180 10.5.0.190
 ```

+NOTE 1: The order of the targets is not relevant.

+NOTE 2: The IP addresses must belong to the same subnet as the attacker's computer.
+If you want to capture the traffic between a computer on the LAN and outbound connexions, you must specify the default gateway address as one of the targets.

+Now all traffic between targets pass through our computer and can be caught by a sniffer program such as Wireshark.

 ## 3. Stop attack

 Press Ctrl + c or close the shell window.